nidzrai/BankingSystem/README.md

 ## Setup
 To set up the application, follow these steps:

-1. Clone the repository:  git clone [https://github.com/nidzrai/cleanCode.git](https://github.com/nidzrai/BankingSystem.git)
+1. Clone the repository:  git clone [Banking System clean code](https://github.com/nidzrai/BankingSystem.git)
 2. Navigate to the project directory: cd codeVyasaBankingSysClean
 3. Install dependencies (if any):